fabric8io/docker-maven-plugin/README.md

 ### `docker:start`

-Creates and starts a docker container.
+Creates and starts a specified docker container with the additional possibility to link artifacts and dependencies to this container, or, if `mergeData` is set to `true`, create a new image based on the given image and the assembly artifacts specified.

 #### Configuration